mnllk/Research_Profile/_pages/about.md

 For more info
 ------
-More info about me [here](https://regenerative-medicine.leeds.ac.uk/profiles/lekha-koria/).
+University webpage with more information about me and my research [here](https://regenerative-medicine.leeds.ac.uk/profiles/lekha-koria/).